cscart/docs/upgrade/upgrade_process.rst

 .. warning::

-    If you skip the backup, make sure to **back up your the database and files manually** before the upgrade.
+    If you skip the backup, make sure to **back up your database and files manually** before the upgrade.
 Otherwise you may lose your data if something goes wrong.

 To skip the backup: